 I’ve known employees in our client companies who received several offers a month from other companies trying to lure them away with promises of better compensation packages or more prestige, and they turned every one of them down because they were so happy with the company they worked for.
 They could not imagine leaving such a supportive, positive work environment.

 On occasion, it does happen that other organizations’ attention will sway a team member, and they will end up leaving for a position that offers more pay or a better title.
 I’ve seen it happen.
 But those who leave, in time, will come back to the leader and the culture that they loved in the first place.

 As they find out, money and prestige are no substitutes for trust and teamwork.

-Effective leaders continually have the employees’ perspective in mind.
+Effective leaders continually have the employees’ perspectives in mind.
 Instead of relying solely on their personalities, they create an air of authenticity around themselves.

 They project an image of confidence and success that becomes contagious.
 Anyone who passes their way wants to get in on the good thing they appear to have.